gravitational/teleport/docs/architecture.md

       The password + 2nd factor are submitted to a proxy via HTTPS, therefore it is critical for a secure configuration of Teleport to install a proper HTTPS certificate on a proxy.

-      **Security note:** Do not use the self-signed certificate installed by default in production.
+      .. note:: Do not use the self-signed certificate installed by default in production.

       If the credentials are correct, the auth server generates and signs a new certificate and returns it to a client via the proxy.
 The client stores this key and will use it for subsequent